alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-22-fetching-cloudwatch-logs.md

 layout: post
 title: Downloading logs from Amazon CloudWatch
 tags: aws python
+summary: A detailed breakdown of how I wrote a Python script to download logs from CloudWatch.
 ---

 At work, we use [Amazon CloudWatch][cloudwatch] for logging in our applications.